This page contains a full list of databases that are compliant with either Section 508 of the Rehabilitation Act, or W3C WAI WCAG 2.0 Level A.

 Some content types in Credo Reference may have limited usability for individuals with certain disabilities.
 The videos in the Core Collections have closed captioning.
 Some videos additionally have transcripts provided by the publisher.
 Audio content such as pronunciation files, and video content not in the Core Collections, may not be usable by a hearing or vision impaired user.
 Credo Education materials include transcripts for all audio-visual content.

 Project MUSE is committed to creating products that are fully accessible to all users, regardless of their physical challenges.
-To this end, we strive to follow the technical specifications of Section 508 of the US Rehabilitation Act, including the updated standards released in January 2017.

 In addition to the specific accessibility standards, the site has been built following broader web coding standards (e.g. (x)HTML and CSS2) to ensure compatibility with as wide a range of browsers and assistive technologies as possible.